tuneinsight/lattigo/drlwe/README.md

 While both protocol variants have slightly different local operations, their steps are the same and as follows:
 - Each party generates a share (of type `drlwe.CKSShare` or `drlwe.PCKSShare`) with the `drlwe.(P)CKSProtocol.GenShare` method.
 This requires its own secret-key (a `rlwe.SecretKey`) as well as the destination key: its own share of the destination key (a `rlwe.SecretKey`) in CKS or the destination public-key (a `rlwe.PublicKey`) in PCKS.
 - Each party discloses its `drlwe.CKSShare` over the public channel.
-The shares are aggregated with the `(P)CKSProtocol.AggregateShares` method.
+The shares are aggregated with the `(P)CKSProtocol.AggregateSharess` method.
 - From the aggregated `drlwe.CKSShare`, any party can derive the ciphertext re-encrypted under _s'_ by using the `(P)CKSProtocol.KeySwitch` method.

 #### 2.iii.c Decryption